zawadz88/ScreenshotCapturingSample/README.md

 # ScreenshotCapturingSample

 This is a sample project with a failing UI test.
 It is used to show how to capture screenshots of failing tests automatically and embed them in JUnit reports.
+More details available at https://medium.com/stepstone-tech/how-to-capture-screenshots-for-failed-ui-tests-9927eea6e1e4

 To run UI tests execute:
 ```